d2l-ai/d2l-en/chapter_convolutional-modern/resnet.md

 if we can
 train the newly-added layer into an identity function $f(\mathbf{x}) = \mathbf{x}$, the new model will be as effective as the original model.
 As the new model may get a better solution to fit the training dataset, the added layer might make it easier to reduce training errors.

-This is the question that He et al. considered when working on very deep computer vision models :cite:`He.Zhang.Ren.ea.2016`.
+This is the question that :cite:`He.Zhang.Ren.ea.2016` considered when working on very deep computer vision models.
 At the heart of their proposed *residual network* (*ResNet*) is the idea that every additional layer should more easily contain the identity function as one of its elements.